kylpo/notes/Perfect-OS.md

 Cool idea from Preme for Windows: Scroll taskbar to adjust volume.
 Even better would be scrolling the sound icon, maybe?
 Also interesting is `esc` `esc` (`esc` twice) to close windows.

+# Focus
+Default to highlighting active focus for keyboard use.
+Remove highlight for `touch mode`, as Android does: [View \| Android Developers](https://developer.android.com/reference/android/view/View.html#TouchMode)

+Hotkey to highlight/flash available inputs, like Invision

 # Dock/Taskbar

 # Virtual Desktops